TheSarth-sea/AquaSense/README.md

-# Water Management System
+# AquaSense – Water Management System

 ## Project Overview

-The **Water Management System** is a web-based application developed to monitor and manage water usage efficiently.
-The system provides an interface for administrators and users to track water consumption, manage related data, and visualize usage information through a dashboard.
+**AquaSense** is a web-based water management application designed to monitor and manage water usage efficiently.
+The system provides a platform where administrators can track water consumption, monitor usage data, and analyze system information through a structured dashboard.

+The main objective of AquaSense is to promote **efficient water monitoring and management** by providing a centralized interface that allows users to view and manage water-related data in a simple and organized way.

-This project demonstrates the implementation of a full-stack web application using modern web technologies.
-It focuses on building a structured architecture that separates the frontend and backend components for better scalability and maintainability.
+This project demonstrates the development of a full-stack web application with a structured separation between frontend and backend components.

 ---

 # System Architecture

-The project follows a **Client–Server architecture** consisting of three main layers.
+The AquaSense application follows a **Client–Server Architecture** consisting of three major layers.

 ### 1. Frontend Layer

-The frontend is responsible for presenting the user interface and handling user interactions.
+The frontend handles the user interface and user interaction.
 It is developed using **HTML, CSS, and JavaScript**.
-The frontend communicates with the backend through HTTP requests to retrieve or submit data.
+The frontend allows users to navigate through the application, view dashboards, and interact with system features.

 ### 2. Backend Layer

-The backend is developed using **Node.js and Express.js**.
-It handles application logic, API routing, and server-side processing.
-The backend receives requests from the frontend, processes them, interacts with the database when necessary, and sends responses back to the client.
+The backend is built using **Node.js and Express.js**.
+It manages the application logic, processes requests received from the frontend, and handles API routing.
+The backend ensures that data is processed correctly and sent back to the frontend.

 ### 3. Database Layer

-The database stores application data such as user information, water usage records, and administrative data.
-The backend communicates with the database to store and retrieve data whenever required.
+The database is responsible for storing application data such as water usage records, system information, and administrative data.
+The backend communicates with the database to retrieve or store information when required.

-Overall data flow:
+Overall system flow:

 User → Frontend Interface → Backend APIs → Database